Quick Answer: Should You Maintain, Migrate, Or Rebuild A Legacy Hybrid App?

-A legacy hybrid mobile app should be maintained only when it still builds reliably, passes store submission checks, has low security exposure, and supports the user experience the business needs for the next 6-12 months.
-It should be migrated when the product is valuable but the framework, plugin layer, build pipeline, or SDK version is blocking safe releases.
-It should be rebuilt when the app architecture, UX, offline model, performance, security posture, or business roadmap no longer fits the current product.
+A legacy hybrid mobile app should be maintained only when it still builds from a clean environment, passes current store submission checks, has manageable security exposure, and can support the business roadmap for the next 6 to 12 months.
+It should be migrated when the product is still valuable but the framework, plugin layer, SDK version, or build pipeline is creating release risk.
+It should be rebuilt when the app architecture, UX, offline model, performance, or security posture no longer fits the product you need to ship.

 Hybrid apps age differently from standard web products.
-A web app can often be patched on the server.
-A mobile app depends on native SDKs, store rules, certificates, device APIs, plugin maintainers, build machines, app-signing credentials, crash behavior, and user update behavior.
+A web product can often be patched on the server.
+A mobile app also depends on native SDKs, store rules, signing credentials, device APIs, plugin maintainers, build images, crash behavior, privacy disclosures, and user update behavior.
 A small dependency gap can block a release even when the JavaScript product still looks usable.

-In 2026, store and SDK pressure is a real trigger.
-Google Play says new apps and updates must target Android 15, API level 35, or higher, with availability limits for older target levels.
-Apple says apps uploaded to App Store Connect since April 28, 2026 must be built with Xcode 26 or later using the relevant 26 SDK.
-Those requirements expose old Gradle setups, Cordova Android versions, iOS project settings, plugin compatibility gaps, and cloud build services that have not kept up.
+Current platform requirements make the risk visible.
+Google Play states that new apps and updates must target Android 15, API level 35, or higher from August 31, 2025, with availability limits for apps that target older API levels.
+Apple says apps uploaded to App Store Connect since April 28, 2026 must be built with Xcode 26 or later using current platform SDKs.
+These are not abstract policy notes.
+They expose old Gradle setups, stale Cordova Android packages, outdated iOS project settings, abandoned plugins, privacy manifest gaps, and cloud build services that have not kept up.

 | Path | Best Fit | Warning Signs | Typical Outcome |